 - A notification email is sent out to the recipient of the message.
 This notification contains a link to a page on a StartMail server.

-- The recipient has only five (5) opportunities available to provide the correct Answer, after which the message will no longer be accessible.
+- The recipient has only five (5) opportunities available to provide the correct password, after which the message will no longer be accessible.
 This is done to prevent brute-forcing.

-- Once the recipient provides the correct Answer to the Question, he or she will be able to view the content of the Q&A message and reply securely through the same interface.
+- Once the recipient provides the correct password, he or she will be able to view the content of the message and reply securely through the same interface.